lstopolnik/Calcium-Data-Analysis/README.md

 # Calcium-Data-Analysis

-Calcium Signal and Speed Modulation Analysis with Python/Jupyter Notebook.
+Calcium signal and speed modulation analysis using Python/Jupyter notebooks.
+This repository is unfinished, and the code is subject to change.

 Laboratory of Lisa Topolnik.